spades1404/ABMCovid/README.md

 <b>INSTALLATION</b>
 Visit this link , https://drive.google.com/file/d/10dILUZJjNS3x6oR7yMPUHGrewUx7XGTZ/view?usp=sharing , and download the installer and run.
 You a shortcut on your desktop will be created for the program.

+Also the project is open-source so if you dont like something, want to extract some different data or redesign something for yourself , do it!